AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 Select the report suite that has been set up for video reporting.

-If a report suite has not yet been created or not properly set up, see the previous section :
+If a report suite has not yet been created or not properly set up, see the previous section:
 [Adobe Analytics Report Suite for Video Reporting](#adobe-analytics-report-suite-for-video-reporting)

 The Sidekick is not needed and may be minimized so that it does not obstruct access to the Report Suites settings.